 Technology is increasingly transitioning knowledge previously held within various departments of a firm into algorithmic intelligence.
-This stage of technological evolution is pivotal and provides firms with a scalable solution that not only supports a dynamic, high volume collateral ecosystem, but can also directly impact business profitability.

-For example, Transcend's collateral optimisation solution overlays sophisticated algorithms and rulesets on top of real-time inventory and obligation data, empowering firms to not only identify the most economically efficient collateral to pledge, but also automate multiple collateral instructions and moves across systems and jurisdictions.
+This stage of technological evolution is pivotal and provides firms with a scalable solution that not only supports a dynamic, high-volume collateral ecosystem, but can also directly impact business profitability.
+For example, Transcend's collateral optimization solution overlays sophisticated algorithms and rulesets on top of real-time inventory and obligation data, empowering firms to not only identify the most economically efficient collateral to pledge, but also automate multiple collateral instructions and moves across systems and jurisdictions..
+Now, securities finance and operations personnel are shifting their focus from important but manual collateral and trading decisions to transformational strategies for the desk and overall business.